Mandatory Requirements for Clinical Nursing Courses

-Criminal Background Check Requirement
+Criminal Background Check Requirement:

 All nursing students are required to complete criminal background checks (CBC) in order to be authorized to go to a clinical site to fulfill clinical course objectives.
 This is a requirement of the clinical agency and is intended to protect patients as a vulnerable population from convicted felons.
 Students will submit an initial CBC as part of their application to the professional sequence of the program, but a CBC is also required to be done within 6 months of starting clinical rotations, thus requiring students to repeat the CBC upon admission to the program if the CBC report exceeds 6 months at that time.
 Students will be directed to a web site where they will complete the required information for a background check.
 It is important to know that if you have a criminal history, you may be restricted from a clinical setting, which could jeopardize your ability to progress in the nursing program.

 Prior to the beginning of the professional sequence, students must provide evidence of immunity or testing for the following diseases:

-Cardiopulmonary Resuscitation (CPR) Certification: Prior to the beginning of the professional sequence, students are required to provide and maintain a Cardiopulmonary Resuscitation and Emergency Cardiac Care Card from the American Heart Association (certification is for 2 years) or American Red Cross (certification is for 1 year) while enrolled in the program.
+Prior to the beginning of the professional sequence, students are required to provide and maintain a Cardiopulmonary Resuscitation and Emergency Cardiac Care Card from the American Heart Association or American Red Cross while enrolled in the program.
 This certification should be designated as either “Health Care Provider/Professional Rescue or Basic Life Support (BLS).
 Students must recertify when their original certification expires.
 Certifications are valid for 2 years.

 Students are strongly encouraged to carry health insurance while enrolled in the nursing program to provide coverage for any medical care required during the clinical experience.
 This cost is not assumed by Ferris State University.
 If the student does not carry health insurance they are still responsible for any medical care costs incurred that would result from injury while in the clinical setting.

 Students are required to purchase and wear the designated FSU nursing uniform, which includes a set of scrubs and jacket that are purchased from a Ferris designated vendor.
 No substitutions will be accepted.
 Students must follow the dress code as outlined in the Undergraduate Nursing Student Handbook.